Generic selectors

 The One King of Kings and Lord of Lords

-1 Timothy 6:15 – “Which in his times he will show, who is the blessed and only Potentate , the King of kings and Lord of lords.
+1 Timothy 6:15 – “Which in his times he will show, who is the blessed and only Potentate, the King of kings and Lord of lords

 Different Interpretations of 1 Timothy 6:15

-Problems with this Interpretation
+Problems with This Interpretation

-If Paul states that there is an exception, then we must apply the same reasoning when dealing with the titles of “King of kings and Lord of lords“God, the One who elevated Christ to such a position, is above Christ as His King and His Lord.
-On the other hand, Christ is subject to the Father, but is still “King and Lord” before the entire universe.
+If Paul states that there is an exception, we must apply the same reasoning when interpreting the titles “King of kings” and “Lord of lords“.
+God, the One who exalted Christ to such a position, remains above Christ as His King and His Lord.
+On the other hand, although Christ is subject to the Father, He is still King and Lord over the entire universe.

 Elevated to Prince and Savior

-Acts 5:31 – “Him God exalted with his right hand to be Prince and Savior , for to give repentance to Israel, and forgiveness of sins.
+Acts 5:31 – Him God exalted with His right hand to be Prince and Savior, to give repentance to Israel and forgiveness of sins.

-God and His Servant “David
+God and His Servant “David”

 Conclusion: Jesus King of Kings or Prince?